apache/royale-docs/component-sets/jewel/jewel-responsiveview.md

 ## Overview

-The ResponsiveView class is the class used as the `initialView` in a responsive Royale Jewel [Application](component-sets/jewel/application).
-It is generally used as the root tag of __MXML__ documents and UI controls and containers are added to it.
+ResponsiveView is the class used as the `initialView` in a responsive Royale Jewel [Application](component-sets/jewel/application).
+It is generally used as the root tag of __MXML__ documents, and UI controls and containers are added to it.

 It normaly can host a [TopAppBar](component-sets/jewel/topappbar), [FooterBar](component-sets/jewel/footerbar), [Drawer](component-sets/jewel/drawer) and a [ApplicationMainContent](component-sets/jewel/applicationmaincontent) with other organized content for navigation.

-For non responsive applications you can use just a simple [View](component-sets/jewel/view) instead.
+For non-responsive applications you can use just a simple [View](component-sets/jewel/view) instead.

 ## Example of use